Skip to main content

 Related Read: ABC Analysis for Pet Stores: Categorizing Inventory for Efficiency

-Tip 3: Set Smart PAR Levels To Avoid Stockouts & Overstock
+Tip 3: Set PAR Levels for Stock

 Once you’ve got your inventory organized, the next step is figuring out how much of each item you need to keep on hand.